-Informed by the fresh blues and gnarly textures of Dorset’s ancient Jurassic Coast, artist Cathy Seddon (B.A., M.A., B.Ed) hand crafts bespoke batch pottery in her back garden studio under her label Sandpiper Art Studios.
+Informed by the fresh blues and gnarly textures of Dorset’s ancient Jurassic Coast, artist Cathy Seddon (B.A., M.A., B.Ed) hand sculpts small batch wonky pottery in her back garden studio under the name Sandpiper Art Studios.

 The name Sandpiper Art Studios was inspired by the birds of the RSPB centre in Arne and it is this Dorset seaside on the Jurassic Coast that influences my ceramics.
 I love walking from Lulworth Cove to Lyme Regis, passing through the ages, collecting fossils and pebbles, discarded glass and flowers and returning with pockets bulging.
 Many of my ceramic pieces contain cultural references linking them to this archaic coast in the form of crumbling fossil rock from the black cliffs of Seatown and beach glass combed from the shores of Durdle Door, Lulworth and Charmouth.

 The fossils and artefacts that I forage from the rockpools are released from the soft cliffs via landslides whilst the pots that I make are formed through the shaping of fresh mud from the earth.
 There is a symbiosis occurring where I use clay dug from the land to create new vessels containing fossils and artefacts from the past that go on to live new lives in your homes, sometimes evoking ancient symbolism and mirroring the continuum witnessed in these Jurassic cliffs.